Leading Specialist Dental Implant Clinic in Perth

 - 50% – Due on or before the day of surgery, prior to treatment

-Other – as advised during your dental implant consult appointment, should you require bone grafting or other additional treatment during surgery, you will be invoiced these costs post treatment with the expectation that it be settled within 2 business days.
+Other – as advised during your dental implant consult appointment, should you require bone grafting or other additional treatment during surgery, you will be invoiced for these costs post-treatment with the expectation that it will be settled within 2 business days.

 Dental implant tourism: Bali & Thailand Implants

-It’s important understanding the facts and the ADA’s (Australian Dental Association) stance around overseas dental clinics.
+It’s important to understand the facts and the ADA’s (Australian Dental Association) stance around overseas dental clinics.

+Dental implants like any other surgical or invasive procedure carries risks that come along with invasive procedures.
 Where you choose to have your dental implant procedure is up to you.
-Although wherever you choose, we strongly encourage you to do your research, thoroughly, and ensure you’re fully aware of all the risks and ongoing requirements.
+Although wherever you choose, we strongly encourage you to do your research, thoroughly, and ensure you’re fully aware of all the risks before proceeding.
 Because dental implant placement is only the first of many steps.
-And cultivating a trusting, ongoing relationship with an experienced and highly qualified practitioner to care for you for years to come is imperative.
+Ensure that your dentist of choice is an appropriately qualified health practitioner and has communicated the risks before proceeding.
+It is vital to cultivate a trusting, ongoing relationship with an experienced and highly qualified practitioner to care for you for years to come is imperative.

 That’s why we also invite you to book a complimentary appointment with Dr Zaninovich before you make any decisions.
 He can assess your situation, offer valuable advice, and you also may find that our prices aren’t nearly as high as you thought.